abhinavroy1999/nanowire-fragmentation-code/README.md

     - _visualize.sh_: Script for compiling and executing the _vtkfile_ code.
 - **src**: Contains the source cuda C files.
 The main code file is _nanowire3D.cu_.
 All other code files are function files which _nanowire3D.cu_ file calls for different calculations.
 - **mayavi_Plot3D**: Contains _mayavi\_visualization.py_ script for converting the binary output time-series data files intp 3D plots directly.
 The output is stored in the _plots3D/_ directory in the form of PNG image files.
 The image files are also combined to form an animated GIF files names _animation.gif_.
+- **output**: Contains output binary time-series data files generated from a particular simulation run.
+Subsequent simulation runs overwrite files into this directory and delete files from the previous run.
+Hence, users are advised to store the generated simulation data to a different folder for future use.

 #### Dependencies ####
 The code is written for Linux based operating systems with Nvidia CUDA enabled GPUs.
 The following are list of dependencies which are used in the system: -